MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-signing-up-for-power-bi-with-a-new-office-365-trial.md

 LocalizationGroup: Administration
 ---

-# Sign up for Power BI with a new Microsoft 365 Trial
+# Sign up for Power BI with a new Microsoft 365 trial

 This article describes an alternative way to sign up for the Power BI service if you don't already have a work or school email account.